On June 26, 2017, Governor Rick Scott signed twenty-nine (29) bills into law. Among those was CS/CS/HB 1237 – Condominium.

 The bill prohibits conflicts of interest among those who are responsible for operating a condominium as follows:

-The bill also prohibits a party that contracts to provide maintenance or management services to a condominium association, or a board member of that party, from owning more than 50 percent of the units of the condominium or from purchasing a property that is subject to a lien by the association.
+- A party that contracts to provide maintenance or management services to a condominium association, or a board member of that party, may not own more than 50 percent of the units of the condominium or purchase a property that is subject to a lien by the association.

 The bill requires condominium associations to keep additional records and generally to take actions to make those records available to unit owners as follows: